Reverse strain-induced snake states in graphene nanoribbons: The appearance of the reverse strain-induced snake states

 It should be pointed out that the two valleys $K$ and $K'$ are decoupled in the low-energy limit making the study on the valley transport meaningful, as long as no scattering terms can connect the two valleys.
 As a result, if the Fermi energy lies between adjacent pLLs, the edge states with valley degree of freedom will dominate the transport.
-We compare the differences between edge states in our model and that in the normal quantum Hall (QH) states in Fig.~\ref{fig:2}.
-Fig.~\ref{fig:2}(a) shows the schematic diagram of the normal QH edge states for one spin species.
-Electron take circular motions under the perpendicular magnetic fields due to the Lorentz forces.
-However, electrons near the edges don't have enough space to complete a circle and will be reflected by the boundary to start another circle, which leads to the 1D chiral edge states.
-Fig.~\ref{fig:2}(b) shows the schematic diagram for both spin species.
+We compare the difference between edge states in our model and that in the normal quantum Hall (QH) states in Fig.~\ref{fig:2}.
+The key point is that the directions of the pseudo-magnetic fields, as well as the reverse strains, are opposite between the lower ($y<0$) and upper ($y>0$) half planes.
+As a result, the electrons experience opposite Lorentz forces as they cross the zero field border line, resulting in the emergence of the snake states~\cite{Sela2,Egger,snake1,snake2} in the middle of the sample.
+In our setup, the snake states and the edge states co-participate the circular flow in both half planes, leading to the new type of QVH effect, which can be viewed as two copies of conventional QVH states.

-Next we focus on our device and clarify the mechanism for the formation of the middle ``edge states". \textit{The key point is that the directions of the pseudo-magnetic fields are opposite between the upper and lower half planes.} As we can see, the directions of the uniaxial strain between the lower ($y<0$) and upper ($y>0$) half planes are opposite.
-Previous work has demonstrated the direction of pseudo-magnetic field is determined by the direction of strain~\cite{pLL4}, thus it changes immediately at $y=0$.
-Therefore, the electrons experience the opposite Lorentz forces and change the direction of rotation by turns when they arrive at the border line $y=0$.
-This is the origin of the middle ``edge states".
-The above process is clearly shown in Fig.~\ref{fig:2}(c) for one valley species.
-The picture for both $K$ and $K'$ valleys are illustrated in Fig.~\ref{fig:2}(d).